anomalyae/thinking/_posts/2025-05-18-Jobs-in-the-age-of-ai.md

 <span class="list-header">Communities:</span>

-  <p class="font-nevermind">With government infrastructure and support, Communities can provide access to knowledge, spaces, opportunities, mentors and training thereby acting as aggregation, amplification and distribution hubs to connect and scale energy. <br>Local artists, practitioners, executives, technologists and entrepreneurs can share their knowledge and experience - via contribution to knowledge platforms, trainings, skill-sharing events, maker spaces, internships and apprenticeships - to bring people into the fold.
+  <p class="font-nevermind">With government infrastructure and support, Communities can provide access to knowledge, spaces, opportunities, mentors and training thereby acting as aggregation, amplification and distribution hubs to connect and scale energy. <br>Local artists, practitioners, executives, technologists and entrepreneurs can share knowledge and experience - via contribution to knowledge platforms, trainings, skill-sharing events, maker spaces, internships and apprenticeships - to bring people into the fold.
 Similarly, local marketplaces can facilitate commerce, aggregating both demand and supply.</p>

 <span class="list-header">Individuals</span>